accelero-cloud/appkernel/docs/the_model.rst

 But in some cases this is far from enough, this is why we introduced the validator lists, which provides a higher sophistication for backend and database validation.

-For example you might want to make sure that a Property value is a valid e-mail address (by using the Email validator), or make sure that the value is lower than 10 (using the Max validator).
-You can use none, one or more validators for one single Property, or you can add your very own custom validator by extending the :class:`Validator` base class;
+For example you might want to make sure that a property's value is a valid e-mail address (by using the Email validator), or make sure that the value is lower than 10 (using the Max validator).
+You can use none, one or more validators for one single property, or you can add your very own custom validator by extending the :class:`Validator` base class;

 Built-in validators